 How to make Matki Recipe

-2. Heat 2 tablespoon oil in a pan.
 You can use any neutral flavored oil.

-3. Stir and continue to saute.
+3. Stir and continue to sauté.

-4. Keep on stirring and sauteing till the oil starts to leave from the sides of the paste.
-The final consistency of the paste is shown in the below photo.
-Takes about 11 minutes on a low heat.
+4. Keep stirring and sautéing till the oil starts to leave from the sides of the paste.
+It takes about 11 minutes on low to medium-low heat.

 6. Stir and mix very well.

-If the liquids dry up then add some more water.
-The consistency of matki amti is neither thin not thick.
-So you can add water accordingly.
-You can also make the amti in a pressure cooker.
-Just add less amount of water and pressure cook for 1 to 2 whistles.
+You can also make the curry in a pressure cooker.
+Just add less quantity of water and pressure cook for 1 to 2 whistles.

 Please be sure to rate the recipe in the recipe card or leave a comment below if you have made it.
 For more vegetarian inspirations, Sign Up for my emails or follow me on Instagram, Youtube, Facebook, Pinterest or Twitter.

-Matki Recipe | Matki Amti
+Matki Usal | Matki Recipe

 Ingredients

-- 4-5 garlic – roughly chopped
+- ½ cup onions – roughly chopped & heaped

-- ½ inch ginger – roughly chopped
+- 1 inch ginger – peeled & roughly chopped

-- ½ teaspoon mustard
+- ½ teaspoon mustard seeds

-- ½ teaspoon cumin
+- ½ teaspoon cumin seeds

-- 6-7 curry leaves
+- 6 to 7 curry leaves

 - 1 teaspoon kashmiri chilli powder or ½ teaspoon any other red chili powder